 Prague Beer Museum Gastropub

-The concept of Prague Beer Museum (which is not really a museum) is to offer a tasting room for small brewers from around the Czech Republic in one place.
+The concept of Prague Beer Museum (which is not a museum, although there is a real Museum of Beer in Prague!) is to offer a tasting room for small brewers from around the Czech Republic in one place.
 They offer 30 beers on tap, knowledgeable staff and a lively environment.